carbon-design-system/design-language-website/.github/CONTRIBUTING.md

 7. Once ready for feedback from other contributors and maintainers, **push your commits to your fork** (be sure to run `yarn ci-check` before pushing, to make sure your code passes linting and unit tests):

    ```
-   $ git push origin { YOUR_BRANCH_NAME }
+   $ git push -u origin { YOUR_BRANCH_NAME }
    ```

-8. In GitHub, navigate to [carbon-design-system/design-language-website-gatsby](https://github.com/carbon-design-system/design-language-website-gatsby) and click the button that reads "Compare & pull request".
+8. In GitHub, navigate to [carbon-design-system/design-language-website](https://github.com/carbon-design-system/design-language-website) and click the button that reads "Compare & pull request".

 9. Write a title and description, the click "Create pull request".